Reward & Recognition Procedure

 2.1 The scheme applies to all employees of the School, up to and including grade 9/Senior Lecturer/Reader.

-2.3 To be eligible for the award of an accelerated scale increment, an employee must be below the maximum of their salary scale.
-An accelerated award will not exceed the top point of the grade.
+2.3 To be eligible for the award of an accelerated scale increment, an employee must be below the normal maximum of their salary scale.
+An accelerated award will not exceed the top point of the grade, exclusive of contribution increments.

 2.4 Contribution increments are the shaded points at the top of each grade on the salary scale.
 To be eligible to be considered for a contribution increment, an employee should currently be paid at the normal maximum or penultimate of their salary scale.